Dennis-Sima/Dennis-Sima/README.md

 - 👋 Hi, I’m @Dennis-Sima
 - 👀 I’m interested in technology startups
 - 🌱 I’m currently learning to evolve my potential
-- 💞️ I’m looking to collaborate on exiting ideas in order to fulfill
+- 💞️ I’m looking to collaborate on new ideas
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Dennis-Sima/Dennis-Sima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.